Stakely/stakely-docs/docs/staking-api/cosmos/native-staking/endpoints.md

 #### Description

 Broadcast a signed transaction.
-Usually you will brodcast the signted transaction returned in `prepare` previous step:
+Usually you will brodcast the signed transaction returned in `prepare` previous step:

 #### Request body parameters